2014 pro-Russian unrest in Ukraine: Luhansk Oblast

 In protest against the proposed cancelling of the regional language law, the regional administration of Luhansk Oblast voted to demand that the Russian language be given official language status.
 They also demanded the stopping of the persecution of former Berkut officers, the disarming of Maidan self-defence units, and the banning of a number of far-right political organizations, like Svoboda and UNA-UNSO.
-In the event that the authorities failed to comply with the demands, the Oblast administration reserved the "right to ask for help from the brotherly people of the Russian Federation".
+In the event that the authorities failed to comply with the demands, the Oblast administration reserved the "right to ask for help from the brotherly people of the Russian Federation."

 Government buildings in Luhansk have been occupied multiple times.
 A peaceful pro-Maidan demonstration on Heroes Square, outside the Luhansk city administration building, was attacked by anti-Maidan counter-demonstrators on 9 March.
-The attackers then stormed the building, and occupied it, but were swiftly removed by government forces.
+The attackers then stormed the building and occupied it but were swiftly removed by government forces.
 The Security Service of Ukraine (SBU) local headquarters was occupied on 6 April, along with the SBU's armoury of over 300 machine guns.
 Pro-Russian activists discussed plans for a "Luhansk Parliamentary Republic" on 8 April 2014.
 1,500 were involved in the building's occupation.
 The occupiers referred to themselves as the Army of the South-East (Армия Юго-Востока).
 According to The Guardian, the personnel include former members of the Berkut special police.

 The mood remained tense in Luhansk on 14 April.
 During the morning, up to 300 persons were observed at the entrance of the SBU building.
 There has been no indication that pro-Russian demonstrators in Luhansk would enact the terms of the Geneva Statement on Ukraine, and demonstrations have continued.
 Those occupying the SBU building told OSCE monitors on 20 April that they would demobilize once occupied buildings in Kyiv were vacated by Euromaidan supporters.
 The monitors also encountered a roadblock near the village of Rayhorodka, in Novoaidar Raion.
-It was manned by about ten people in civilian clothes, including the local Orthodox priest.
+It was guarded by about ten people in civilian clothes, including the local Orthodox priest.
 They stated that they set up the roadblock on 14 April to protect their village from any separatist incursions.
 A commander of the Ukrainian army indicated that no incidents had occurred at the roadblock so far, but that unknown armed individuals had been seen approaching it in the night.

 A rally outside the SBU building to elect a 'people's government' in Luhansk occurred on 21 April.
-At the rally, protesters called for an 11 May referendum on the status of Luhansk Oblast with three options: be part of a Ukrainian Federation, join the Russian Federation or remain part of a unitary Ukraine.
+At the rally, protesters called for an 11 May referendum on the status of Luhansk Oblast with three options: be part of a Ukrainian federation, join the Russian Federation, or remain part of a unitary Ukraine.
 Around 1,500 participants were observed at the peak of the rally.
-The leaders of the rally said that they were not separatists, and sought a peaceful solution, which would allow Luhansk to remain within Ukraine.
+The leaders of the rally said that they were not separatists and sought a peaceful solution that would allow Luhansk to remain within Ukraine.